bahaidev/sundriven/README.md

 npm install .
 ```

 # Higher priority todos

+1. Ask for notifications permission immediately so it will work the first time used!
+1. Debug and reinstall "install" button
+1. Get ES6 modules working
+1. Change cache.manifest to worker; add `<link>` for Web Manifest discovery
+    <https://developer.mozilla.org/en-US/docs/Web/Manifest#Deploying_a_manifest_with_the_link_tag>
     1. Test offline manifest on server, ensuring no dependencies missing
         1. Add content policy directive indicating no Ajax needed, etc. (see
             if Firefox will, with an add-on if not by default, display this
             (for privacy reassurances to user))
-1. Debug and reinstall "install" button
-1. Get ES6 modules working
-1. Change cache.manifest to worker; add `<link>` for Web Manifest discovery
-    <https://developer.mozilla.org/en-US/docs/Web/Manifest#Deploying_a_manifest_with_the_link_tag>
 1. Use `localforage`
 1. Modularize and use localization function `_` (and separating out
     the locales as well including in createNotification file),